 Where do you want to go?

 In South America salaries tend to be lower, but are usually in line with the cost of living (relative to North American costs).
+Try looking for summer teaching jobs in Colombia, which is a growing top pick of international teachers.
 In Africa, salaries and cost of living can vary widely depending on the country, city, or town.
-However, on both continents, there tend to be more teaching positions geared toward volunteers.
+However, on both continents, there tend to be more summer teaching positions geared toward volunteers.

 If you’re more interested in learning a new language, focus on teaching positions in your target language area.
 For example, Arabic is in very high demand in the job market, so perhaps think about a teaching job in Morocco.
 If you want to brush up on your Spanish, teaching in Argentina might be a great option, and it happens to be a very popular destination for ESL teachers.
 Keep in mind, however, that South American semesters usually run from February to December, with a short break in July, so a “summer” position might be more difficult for you to find.